jinpan/svelte_playground/README.md

 This project is a svelte playground.

+We will implement the some of the [7 Tasks GUI Benchmark](https://eugenkiss.github.io/7guis/tasks) here.
+This has been [done before](https://svelte.dev/examples/7guis-counter), and this serves as an exercise for myself to better understand how to use svelte(kit).

 ## Running
 See the [Setup](#setup) section for how this playground was initially configured.

+Run the `./run_local.sh` script to start the docker container.
+Open `localhost:5173` in a browser window.

+For continuous checks, run `docker exec svelte_playground npm run check:watch`, which in turn calls [svelte-check](https://www.npmjs.com/package/svelte-check) and warns on unused css, a11y hints, and typescript compilation errors.

+This doesn't run the linter and tests.
+That should probably be run on CI and during the late stages of development, and there doesn't seem to be a continuous runner configured for us.

 ## Setup